Internet-lab/LinuxPC/README.md

  - After making changes to the VM  (running InstallBaremetalPC.sh or installing/removing packages), create a clone of the VM.
 The clone becomes the *Build VM*.
  - Repeat Step 1b, i.e., selecting `USB 3.0 Controller` for the *Build VM*.
  - Start the *Build VM* and log in as `labuser'.
  - Next run the scripts to create an ISO LiveCD image and burn the ISO file to a flash drive.
-Once the flash drive is created, delete the *Build VM*.
- - After the scripts are executed (Steps 3.4 and 4) delete the *Build VM*.
+ - Once the flash drive is created, delete the *Build VM*.

 ### 3.2  Touch up the VM
   - If not already logged in, start the (Build) VM and log in as `labuser`.
   - Change the screen background.
 There are templates available for PC1, PC2, ...